swiftlang/swift/docs/SIL.rst

   %1 = alloc_box $T
   // %1 has two values:
-  //   %1#0 has type $Builtin.ObjectPointer
+  //   %1#0 has type $@box T
   //   %1#1 has type $*T

-Allocates a reference-counted "box" on the heap large enough to hold a value of type ``T``, along with a retain count and any other metadata required by the runtime.
-The result of the instruction is a two-value operand;
-the first value is the reference-counted ``ObjectPointer`` that owns the box, and the second value is the address of the value inside the box.
+Allocates a reference-counted ``@box`` on the heap large enough to hold a value of type ``T``, along with a retain count and any other metadata required by the runtime.
+The result of the instruction is a two-value operand; the first value is the reference-counted ``@box`` reference that owns the box, and the second value is the address of the value inside the box.

 The box will be initialized with a retain count of 1; the storage will be uninitialized.
 The box owns the contained value, and releasing it to a retain